imshaileshlakhani/imshaileshlakhani/README.md

 <br/>
 <br/>

-- 🌱 I’m currently learning Mobile Application Design & development.
+- 🌱 I’m currently learning Web Application Design & development.
 - 👯 I’m looking to collaborate on [Youtube]().
 - 🤔 I’m looking for help with UI Design.
 - 💬 Ask me about UI Design or any Design tools related stuff.
-- 📫 How to reach me: [Linkedin - ](https://www.linkedin.com/in/imshaileshlakhani/) , [Youtube -]()
+- 📫 How to reach me: [Linkedin - ](https://www.linkedin.com/in/imshaileshlakhani/)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I spend almost 5 hours listening to songs & See Movies every day to enjoy life in rest time.